eugenedakin/PolyAlphabeticCipher/README.md

 Xojo API: API 2
 Level: Beginner

-Code for this example is in the following two methods: 1) PolyCipherEncode, and 2) PolyCipherDecode
+Code for this example is in the following two methods: 1) PolyCipherEncode, and 2) PolyCipherDecode.

 Screen Grab: